javierhndev/Voyager-Reference-Models/PyTorch/examples/ddp/README.md

 ```

 **Create model**

-Create the model and implement distributed data parallelism on it.
+Create the model in the HPUs and implement distributed data parallelism on it.
 ```python
 model=WideResNet(num_classes).to(device)
 model = nn.parallel.DistributedDataParallel(model)
 ```

 **Gather output data from different workers**

 In the main loop, some commands need to be added.
-First, for each epoch, the sampler needs to be shuffled.Then, a reduce operation us used to obtain the total `image_per_second` value.
-Finally, to track validation accuracy and loss, we need to call an `all_reduce` operation to calculate them.
+First, for each epoch, the sampler needs to be shuffled.
+Then, a reduction operation is used to obtain the total `image_per_second` value.
+Finally, to track validation accuracy and loss, we need to call an `all_reduce` operation to calculate them as well.
 ```python
 for epoch in range(args.epochs):